fluid-lab/MyL3-External-Data/README.md

         * Goto credentials, now select web client for this project.
           Under Restriction > Authorized JavaScript origins

-        * Add links to localhost urls where you'll run you project locally (Only specified URLs will be able to access Fitness API through you API credentials) e.g. http://localhost:3000 and https://developers.google.com .
+        * Add links to localhost urls where you'll run you project locally (Only specified URLs will be able to access Fitness API through your API credentials) e.g. http://localhost:3000 and https://developers.google.com .
 You can add more than one websites urls.

         * More about fitness API is explained in [Google Fit API documentation](https://developers.google.com/fit/rest/)